Appendix to Australian Uranium paper

 - Australia is heavily dependent on coal for electricity, more so than any other developed country except Denmark and Greece.
 Three quarters is derived from coal.

-- Australia's electricity is low-cost by world standards.
+- Australia's electricity has been low-cost by world standards.

 - Natural gas is increasingly used for electricity, especially in SA and WA.